paypal

 The Society for Early Transpacific Studies (SETS) invites you to participate in its first international conference, which will be held on the campus of the University of the Philippines Diliman in Quezon City, Philippines, from June 10 to 11, 2026.

-We welcome abstracts (single papers, panels, roundtables) about any aspect of this broad topic, from any disciplinary perspective, and encourage those who plan to submit proposals for panels or roundtables to include scholars working in different disciplines.
+We welcome abstracts (single papers, panels, roundtables) about any aspect of this broad topic in across multiple disciplinary perspective.
 Submissions need not be confined to the period of the Manila Galleons but may address relevant topics from either before or after the period defined by their operation.
-We especially encourage work that attempts to define the parameters of this field of study, including its geography, chronology, and methods.

 Additional considerations